Sanshin Zen Community

 • Contact

-This page tells you about the forms we follow here during weekday morning zazen and liturgy when we're open for in-person practice.
-What we do on weekday mornings for virtual practice is a modification of the information below.
+This page tells you about the forms we follow here during weekday morning zazen, kinhin, transition to the morning service and the service itself.
 The forms themselves are not as important as the opportunity they give us to put aside self-involvement and pay attention to our actions in and around the zendo.
 Please ask questions about things you don’t understand so that you feel comfortable practicing here.
 Do your best to follow along with what’s happening, but don’t worry about making a mistake.
 All practitioners were once beginners too.

 Zazen

-• Enter the zendo by stepping in with your left foot.
+• Step into the zendo at the left side of the doorway with your left foot.
 Bow from the waist with hands in gassho.

 • In shashu, walk along the row of cushions or chairs until you reach an open place.
 Face your seat and bow in gassho as a greeting to the people on either side of you (whether anyone is there or not).
 They will also gassho and bow.